phalt/BlockRecord/README.rst

 Blockchain-inspired record store for cryptographically verifiable auditing.

+This is not a cryptocurrency.
+This adapts the Blockchain technology to be used for keeping a distributed, tamper-proof record of changes to sensitive data.

-This provides the backend implementation of BlockRecord.
+This provides the backend implementation, namely the mining and the storing.
 Use this if you just want the chained record store.
 You should use the BlockRecordNode_ project if you want to set up distributed nodes.